The Devil is involved directly in rock and roll, whether it be grabbing a guitar himself, or giving a musician some form of supernatural assistance.

 - Expanded on in the sequel, "The Devil Comes Back to Georgia".
-Features more modern Country Rock from Travis Tritt, and "narration" by the late, great Johnny Cash, who was inherently hardcore.
-Actually fits the trope better than the original, where instead of it being clear the devil lost, the musical duel plays out the song with no resolution.
+Features more modern Country Rock from Travis Tritt, and "narration" by the late, great Johnny Cash.
+Instead of it being clear the devil lost, the musical duel plays out the song with no resolution.

 - The Jon Spencer Blues Explosion frequently point out that they are not in the service of the devil.
 No one has ever accused them of such, but it sure makes for good lyrics.

-- Tenacious D's song "Tribute" is a subversion, as they are able to drive away the Shining Demon by playing the best song in the world.
+- Tenacious D's song "Tribute" they are able to drive away the Shining Demon by playing the best song in the world.

 - Finnish heavy metal band Lordi have basically made a career out of this, with such songs as The Devil is a Loser and Hard Rock Hallelujah.